jrnold/CDB90/README.md

   tactical environment descriptors (such as type of fortifications, type of tactical scheme, weather conditions, width of front, etc.)

-The directory `src-data/M000121` contains the original data from CDB90; the directory `data` contains the revised data.
+The directory `src-data/M000121` contains the original data from CDB90 as obtained from the NTIS.
+The original datafiles are the `WKS` files.
+However, since this is an archaic format, these were converted to `csv` files using LibreOffice (v.
+4.4.3.2; BuildId: 88805f81e9fe61362df02b9941de8e38a9b5fd16; Locale: en_).

+The directory `data` contains the revised data.
+No major substantive changes were made to the data, nor were new battles added.
+A brief summary of the revisions are:

+- Minor changes to several values so that logical relationships hold.
+These are almost all the edits made in CDB91 as described in Helmbold (1995) [DTIC reort ADA298124, p.
+2-4](http://oai.dtic.mil/oai/oai?verb=getRecord&metadataPrefix=html&identifier=ADA298124).
+- Reformatting the data from one of the messier spreadsheets that I have ever seen to tidy data.
+This means that there are seperate tables for battles, combatants, activity periods, etc.
+- Additional variables linking the battles to other datasources such as the Correlates of War
+- Different categorizations of wars, both from the original HERO dataset and my own categorization which is mostly consistent with the COW wars after 1815, and Wikipedia before 1815.

 This dataset follows the [Data Package](http://www.dataprotocols.org/en/latest/data-packages.html) standard.